JLBoor/jlboor.github.io/_posts/angularjs/2015-03-04-angular-best-practices-introduction.md

 title: "AngularJS best practices - Introduction"
 excerpt: "This post is an introduction to a bunch of best practices in AngularJS 1.x"
 categories: angularjs
-tags: [angularjs, best practices, javascript, introduction, 1.x]
+tags: [angularjs, best practices, JavaScript, introduction, 1.x]

 comments: true
 share: true